Photo of the day: #seersuckerthursday

-Category: U.S. Politics Hits: 3(Bill Clark/CQ Roll Call)
+Category: U.S. Politics Hits: 4(Bill Clark/CQ Roll Call)

 Congressional staffers carry National Seersucker Day cutouts into the Ohio Clock Corridor for the annual seersucker photo in the Capitol on Thursday.
 U.S. Capitol Police, however, asked the staffers to remove the cutouts, citing a rule that prohibits signs in the Capitol.